 Use of Dashes and Pauses

 Another element of this piece that is important to take note of is the use of dashes.
-They appear throughout the text, forcing the reader to pause and consider what has just been said.
+They appear throughout the text, forcing the reader to pause and consider what has just been saying.
 The dashes also represent quiet moments in the narrative itself.
 For example, the dash after “He listened long” in the seventh line represents the moments of silence when the “free bird” listened.
 The same can be said for the dash in the eighth line.
 This time though it represents the moment the bird replied.

 Tone and Mood